MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 ![image showing steps to distribute organization news](media/org-news-steps.png)

-To distribute news across your organization, perform the following steps:
+To distribute news across your organization, follow these steps:

 1. [Decide your audience](#decide-your-audience) and when and where you want to share the news.
 1. [Create an organization news site](#create-an-organization-news-site).